-Integrate in three steps:
+Integrate in two steps:

 - Connect to the VGS Platform

 - Create Filters on Routes to Operate on Data

 Preparation for Integration¶

 There are a few minor requirements/things to know before integrating.

 - We will only accept connections of TLSv1.2 or higher (so if you’re running

 http://you won’t be able to connect).
 We recommend LetsEncrypt.
 It’s a great open-source, free, Certificate Authority.